A General Framework on Enhancing Portfolio Management with Reinforcement Learning: Neural Network Construction

-Since the state space that we designed for the portfolio management problem is a three dimensional tensor, it will be impractical and undesirable to use convolution neural net as policy neural net.
-Due to the curse of dimensionality, to get a good quality gradient estimate,it requires exponential amount of sample with respect to dimensionality of the policy space.
-Even though, there are technique to handles this issue, having large state space is unfavorable in general and can results in unstable policy during training.
+Since the state space that we designed for the portfolio management problem is a three-dimensional tensor, it is impractical and undesirable to use convolutional neural nets as the policy neural net.
+The curse of dimensionality implies that to obtain a good quality gradient estimate, an exponential amount of sample with respect to the policy space's dimensionality is required.
+Although there are techniques to address this issue, a large state space is generally unfavorable and can lead to an unstable policy during training.
 It is always wise to constrain the dimension of the state space.
-For this portfolio management problem, I truncated the horizon of state tensor to 3, using three days of historical price to make each portfolio weights decision.
-We choose standard fully connected layer in replace with convolution neural layers which require us to flatten the input state space to 1 dimensional.
-Then our action net composes of two standard feed forward fully connected layer.
-We also utilize one of the biggest advantage that evolution strategy offers, ability to easily distributed.
-Incorporating the random seed technique that proposed by OpenAi on CPU, we manage to train the policy in a single machine in a much shorter time in compare to evolution strategy without distributed computing in our experiment.In addition, we also constrain the maximum number of trade an agent can perform in a roll out to be 50.
-It’s conducive to restrict the maximum trading period during training to a small window since in reality trading history far back in the past has less importance than those that is close to current time.
-The trained policy is tested for the next 10 days follow from the training period, and the results can be find in appendix.
+For this portfolio management problem, we truncate the horizon of the state tensor to 3, using three days of historical prices to make each portfolio weight decision.
+We choose standard fully connected layers in place of convolutional neural layers, which require us to flatten the input state space to one dimension.
+Then, our action net comprises two standard feedforward fully connected layers.
+We also leverage one of the significant advantages that the evolution strategy offers - ease of distribution.
+Additionally, we limit the maximum number of trades an agent can perform in a rollout to 50.
+It is conducive to restrict the maximum trading period during training to a small window since, in reality, trading history far back in the past has less importance than recent history.
+Finally, we test the trained policy for the next 10 days following the training period.